joshirishabh631/Youki-task/Implementation Journal.md

 ### Steps to Set Youki as Default:

 1. **Edit Docker's Configuration File:**
-   - Run this command to pen the file for editing:
+   - Run this command to open the file for editing:
      ```bash
      sudo vim /etc/docker/daemon.json
      ```